salesforce/hyperion/README.md

 #### Pipeline Scripts

-Some pipeline steps requireing supporting scripts for execution.
+Some pipeline steps need supporting scripts for execution.
 These scripts need to be uploaded to an S3 bucket where AWS Data Pipeline can access them.

 Configure an S3 bucket and upload the scripts to that bucket with the following command: